j0hnZ3RA/ldapx-py/README.md

 ## Proxy Mode

 This library provides **programmatic obfuscation** (library + CLI).
-If you need **proxy mode** — intercepting and transforming LDAP packets on the fly between any tool and an LDAP server, without modifying source code — use the Go version:
+If you need **proxy mode**, intercepting and transforming LDAP packets on the fly between any tool and an LDAP server, without modifying source code, use the Go version:

-- [github.com/Macmod/ldapx](https://github.com/Macmod/ldapx) — LDAP proxy with real-time packet transformation, interactive shell, LDAPS/SOCKS support
+- [github.com/Macmod/ldapx](https://github.com/Macmod/ldapx) - LDAP proxy with real-time packet transformation, interactive shell, LDAPS/SOCKS support

 ## Credits

-- [Daniel Bohannon (@danielhbohannon)](https://x.com/danielhbohannon) & [Sabajete Elezaj (@sabi_elezi)](https://x.com/sabi_elezi) — Almost all obfuscation techniques implemented here originate from their [MaLDAPtive](https://www.youtube.com/watch?v=mKRS5Iyy7Qo) research.
+- [Daniel Bohannon (@danielhbohannon)](https://x.com/danielhbohannon) & [Sabajete Elezaj (@sabi_elezi)](https://x.com/sabi_elezi) - Almost all obfuscation techniques implemented here originate from their [MaLDAPtive](https://www.youtube.com/watch?v=mKRS5Iyy7Qo) research.
 Kudos to them.
-- [Artur Marzano (@Macmod)](https://github.com/Macmod) — Author of the original [ldapx](https://github.com/Macmod/ldapx) in Go, which implements the MaLDAPtive research into a practical tool.
+- [Artur Marzano (@Macmod)](https://github.com/Macmod) - Author of the original [ldapx](https://github.com/Macmod/ldapx) in Go, which implements the MaLDAPtive research into a practical tool.
 This project is a Python port of his work.

 ## License